 The primary aim of this analysis is to estimate the cost effectiveness of siponimod for the treatment of SPMS in the overall SPMS population and the subpopulation with active SPMS, i.e., patients with evidence of relapses within two years of enrollment.
 The model compares siponimod to best supportive care (BSC), informed by the placebo arm of the siponimod clinical trial.
 As a separate scenario analysis, siponimod was compared to a DMT which has been studied in SPMS patients based on the results of a matching-adjusted indirect comparison (MAIC) submitted by the manufacturer as academic in confidence data.
 As a scenario was also conducted for the subgroup of patients with non-active disease.
 The model was developed leveraging previously published work evaluating the cost effectiveness of MS treatments, using a Markov model with health states based on Expanded Disability Status Scale (EDSS) score.
-Analysis and Markov model with health states based on Expanded Disability Status Scale (EDSS) score.
-The base-case analysis takes a health care sector perspective with focus on direct medical care costs only.
+Al,42,45,90,91 The base-case analysis takes a health care sector perspective with focus on direct medical care costs only.
 The model used a lifetime horizon, with a discount rate of 3%.
 The indirect cost of MS, including productivity losses and caregiver burden, were considered in a societal perspective scenario analysis.
 The model was developed in Microsoft Excel Office 365 (version 1903).